JialianW/GRiT/README.md

 # GRiT: A Generative Region-to-text Transformer for Object Understanding
+GRiT is a general object understanding framework that detects objects and describes them with any style of texts it was trained with, e.g., class names, descriptive sentences (including object attributes, actions, counts and many more).

 > [**GRiT: A Generative Region-to-text Transformer for Object Understanding**](http://arxiv.org/),
 > Jialian Wu, Jianfeng Wang, Zhengyuan Yang, Zhe Gan, Zicheng Liu, Junsong Yuan, Lijuan Wang